mkatychev/cogs/README.md

 COGS: COnfiguration manaGement S
 ---
-`cogs` is a cli tool that allows generation of configuration files through different references sources.
+`cogs` is a cli tool that allows generation of configuration files by referencing multiple sources of truth.

-Sources of reference can include:
+Sources of truth can include:

 * local files
 * remote files (through [HTTP requests](examples/2.http.cog.toml))